-Global government and business leaders (including the G7, G20, European Union (EU), Organisation for Economic Cooperation and Development (OECD), United Nations (UN), World Business Council for Sustainable Development (WBCSD) and World Economic Forum (WEF)) have all endorsed the vision for a more circular economy.
-For example, the European Commission adopted its first CE Action Plan in 2015 (and upgraded it in 2020) - including initiatives along the entire lifecycle of products promoting CE processes, fostering sustainable consumption, and ensuring that resources are kept within the EU for as long as possible.
-China (2008) and Japan (2013) also have active CE strategies and legislation, and new collaborations, such as one between China and the EU (announced in 2018) suggest a more comprehensive global vision.

-While global research and policy interest in shifting to a CE are accordingly accelerating, early strategic thinking and policy development on the CE have been led by resource importing economies, and perhaps for this reason have a downstream focus on closing the loop for materials now flowing out of the economy as 'waste'.
-As a result, much of the international research focus has centred on the consumption side of CE, and popular visions of the CE increasingly focus on practices for reuse, repair, redistribution, refurbishment and remanufacture in downstream and product/consumer-markets.
-Primary resource sectors and producers have correspondingly been left on the periphery of CE research and policy discussions, as flows simply 'to be minimized'.
+Recognizing these challenges, global government and business leaders (including the G7, G20, European Commission (EC), Organisation for Economic Cooperation and Development (OECD), United Nations Environment Programme (UNEP), World Business Council for Sustainable Development (WBCSD), and World Economic Forum (WEF)) have endorsed the vision for a more circular economy.
+Yet, while global research and policy interest in shifting to a CE are accordingly accelerating, early strategic thinking and policy development on the CE have been led by resource importing economies, and perhaps for this reason have a downstream focus on closing the loop for materials now flowing out of the economy as 'waste'.
+As a result, popular visions and conceptions of the CE increasingly focus on reuse, repair, redistribution, refurbishment and remanufacture activities in downstream and product/consumer-markets, leaving primary resource sectors on the periphery, as flows simply 'to be minimized'.

-While reducing the flow and intensity of primary material inputs and waste generation in any given sector or region is indisputably a central tenant of an effective CE transition, the relevance of globally emerging CE policy discussions for economies with significant primary resource-producing sectors, such as Canada, but also many emerging economies in the Global South, is accordingly not well researched or understood.
-To date there has been little development of upstream CE visions or strategies for raw material producers or exporters, and little exploration of the implications of a future circular economy for the balance of supply and demand for key material resources and commodities.
+While reducing the flow and intensity of primary material inputs and waste generation in any given sector or region is indisputably a central tenant of an effective CE transition, the relevance of globally emerging CE policy discussions for economies with significant primary resource-producing sectors, such as Canada, but also the US and many emerging economies in the Global South, is accordingly not well researched or understood.
+To date there has been little development of an upstream circular economy vision or strategies for raw material producers or exporters, and little exploration of the implications of a future circular economy for the balance of supply and demand for key material resources and commodities.